ibm-cloud-docs/CDN/about-https.md

 ## Wildcard Certificate support
 {: #wildcard-certificate-support}

+**Note**:
+New CDN mappings with Wildcard Certificate are NOT supported at this time.

 The Wildcard certificate is the simplest way to deliver web content to your end-users securely.
 The full CDN CNAME, including the Wildcard certificate suffix, **must** be used as the service entry point (for example, `https://example.cdnedge.bluemix.net`) in order to use the Wildcard certificate.